MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-feature-tour.md

 Press F5 until you reach the line of code where you selected **Run to Cursor**.

-This command is useful when you are editing code and want to quickly set a temporary breakpoint and start the debugger.
+This command is useful when you are editing code and want to quickly set a temporary breakpoint and start the debugger at the same time.

 > [!NOTE]
 > You can use **Run to Cursor** in the **Call Stack** window while you are debugging.